 Over many decades F.C.
-Gundlach, one of the most important fashion photographers of West Germany, collected photography and gathered one of the most significant private photography collections.
+Gundlach, one of the most important fashion photographers of West Germany, collected photography and created a significant private photography collection.